JuliaAI/LearnAPI.jl/docs/src/fit_update.md

 ### Transformers

-A dimension-reducing transformer, `learner`  might be used in this way:
+A dimension-reducing transformer, `learner`,  might be used in this way:

 ```julia
 model = fit(learner, X)